yashchap/Windows-Folder-Unlock-Using-Face-Recognition/README.md

 5) it will create a folder named Locker.
 Put all your files or folder in it.
 6) Now lock all your important file with your unique face identity.

+Requirements:
+1) Any windows Os
+2) Python 3+
+3) OpenCv - for Face detection and Face recognition.